hamhus/DSAlgorithms/src/stacks/StacksTheory.md

 stack.search(6) -- returns 1 (position of element 6 is 1 in the stack (LIFO)))

+stack.size() - returns number of the elements in the stack

 **Loop through the stack :**

 	for(Integer val:stack)